-This Board, after consideration of the dispute identified above, hereby orders that an award favorable to the Claimant(s) be made.
-The Carrier is ordered to make the Award effective on or before 30 days following the postmark date the Award is transmitted to the parties.
+This Board, after consideration of the dispute identified above, hereby orders that an Award favorable to the Claimant(s) not be made.

 NATIONAL RAILROAD ADJUSTMENT BOARD By Order of Third Division

 Dated at Chicago, Illinois, this 11th day of August 2020.